wso2/docs-mi/en/docs/get-started/development-kickstart.md

         <td>Uri Template</td>
         <td>
           <code>/doctor/{doctorType}</code></br></br>
-          <b>Note:</b> '{doctorType}' is an URI variable that gets resolved to the path parameter value in the runtime.
+          <b>Note:</b> '{doctorType}' is a URI variable that gets resolved to the path parameter value in the runtime.
 We can access the value of the URI variable in the mediation flow using the variable (property) called <code>uri.var.doctorType</code>.
         </td>
       </tr>
       <tr>